MyAlcon | Australia and New Zealand

 “I’ve never looked back, it’s been fantastic”

 Intraocular lenses (IOLs) are used in cataract surgery to replace the natural lens of the eye.
-Extraction of a cataract and replacement with an IOL will require surgery and all surgery carries risks.
-Please consult your eye care professional to determine if this product is right for you.
-If you experience any symptoms, consult your eye care professional as the symptoms may be a sign of other eye problems.
+Extraction of a cataract and replacement with an IOL will require surgery and all surgeries carry risk.
+Please consult your eyecare professional to determine if this product is right for you.
+If you experience any symptoms, consult your eyecare professional as the symptoms may be a sign of other eye problems.
+Reduced dependence on spectacles is a potential secondary benefit of using IOLs – individual patient results may vary.
+This product is not available for purchase by the general public.

 What happens during cataract surgery?

-Did you know that cataract surgery is a routine, day-surgery procedure that lasts around 30 minutes?
+Did you know that cataract surgery is a routine, day-surgery procedure that lasts less than 30 minutes?

-During surgery, your doctor will replace your cataract with an IOL
+During surgery, your surgeon will replace your cataract with an IOL

-You will receive local anesthetics to numb the area around your eye and you may be given a sedative to help you relax.7
+You will receive local anaesthetics to numb the area around your eye or a sedative to help you relax.7

 Recovery after cataract surgery is usually very quick